Inhumans premiere: Critical response

 Charles Pulliam-Moore from io9 had mixed feelings on the episodes, calling them "neither good nor bad", feeling they set up a "grand, sweeping narrative in which every major player is on a distinct personal journey that would make for an excellent season of television" but were hindered by the show's budget.
-Pulliam-Moore specifically noted how Atillan looked like badly rendered video game cutscenes, that interior scenes were clearly shot on a sound stage, and Medusa's hair movement seemed to be created with the caliber of special effects from a 1990s film.
+Pulliam-Moore specifically noted how Attilan looked like badly rendered video game cutscenes, that interior scenes were clearly shot on a sound stage, and Medusa's hair movement seemed to be created with the caliber of special effects from a 1990s film.
 Giving the episodes a "C+", TVLine's Matt Webb Mitovich said the episodes felt "'small' and even claustrophobic at times, especially in the Attilan interiors.
 The city itself is 'Positano by way of cement mixer', an uninteresting mish-mash of blocky, CGI'd dwellings...
 Even Hawaii, where the Earth-bound action is set, looks a bit bland, save for some establishing flyover shots."
 He criticized the storytelling, such as the unclear depiction of Karnak's powers, but was more positive on the second episode.

 Giving the episodes a "C−", Darren Franich of Entertainment Weekly felt they included every boring way to portray a fantasy civilization, and were already "stalling, or running out the clock...
 [Inhumans] represents all the worst instincts of Marvel's TV arm."
 Collider's Allison Keene gave the episodes 1 star out of 5, calling them "an incredible mess" and feeling the episodes got better when imagining them as a comedy.
 Keene felt some of the bright spots of the episodes were Lockjaw, and Medusa once she is exiled to Earth, but ultimately concluded, "Marvel's excessively miscalculated series is nearly performance art.
 It's theater of the absurd.
 Or maybe it's just a sloppy and hastily thrown together TV show to satisfy a corporate obligation".
 Maureen Ryan, writing for Variety, felt Iron Fist looked "like Citizen Kane next to this slapped-together, incoherent, cheap-looking mess...
 Even for those of us who review TV programs for a living, it's difficult to capture the breadth, depth and scope of Inhumans' awfulness...
 The characters are somehow less than one-dimensional, the story is beyond predictable, and everything looks cheaper than a Doctor Who serial from 40 years ago."